featherart/blocks/interview_questions.md

-These are some interview questions I found online:
+These are some interview questions I found online.

 1. Everything in Ruby is an object, right?
 Explain.